Things to do at Easter in London

 The Royal Opera House

-The Royal Opera House in Covent Garden have an operatic adaptation of Macbeth showing at 7pm on Saturday 31st March.
+The Royal Opera House in Covent Garden has an operatic adaptation of Macbeth showing at 7pm on Saturday 31st March.
 Giuseppe Verdi’s opera is based on Shakespeare’s classic play and will be conducted by Antonio Pappano.
 Tickets are now on sale and cost £43-£245 per person.

-Musical events at the Barbican
+Easter Concerts in London at the Barbican

 English National Opera